yingdanlu/yingdanlu/_pages/research.md

 ## Publications
+Muise, D., <b>Lu, Y.</b>, Pan J., & Reeves, B. (2022). <b>Selectively Localized: Temporal and Visual Structure of Smartphone Screen Activity across Media Environments</b>. <i>Mobile Media & Communication</i>.
+Forthcoming. ([Preprint](https://journals.sagepub.com/doi/full/10.1177/20501579221080333#_i32))
+* <b>Abstract</b>: This study demonstrates how localization and homogenization can co-occur in different aspects of smartphone usage.
+Smartphones afford individualization of media behavior: users can begin, end, or switch between countless tasks anytime, but this individualization is shaped by shared environments such that smartphone usage may be similar among those who share such environments but contain differences, or localization, across environments or regions.
+Yet for all users, smartphone screen interactions are bounded and guided by nearly identical smartphone interfaces, suggesting that smartphone usage may be similar or homogenized across all individuals regardless of environment.
+We study homogenization and localization by comparing the temporal, visual, and experiential composition of screen activity among individuals in three dissimilar media environments—the United States, China, and Myanmar—using one week of screenshot data captured passively every 5 s by the novel Screenomics framework.
+We find that overall usage levels are consistently dissimilar across media environments, while metrics that depend more on moment-level decisions and user-interface design do not vary significantly across media environments.
+These results suggest that quantitative research on homogenization and localization should analyze behavior driven by user interfaces and by contextually determined parameters, respectively.

 <b>Lu, Y.</b>, & Pan J. (2021). <b>The Pervasive Presence of Chinese Government Content on Douyin Trending Videos</b>. <i>Computational Communication Research</i>.
 Forthcoming. ([Preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3794898))
 * <b>Abstract</b>: As audiences have moved to digital media, so too have authoritarian regimes.
 While previous research has focused on how authoritarian regimes employ strategies such as the use of fabricated accounts and content to boost their reach, this paper reveals two different tactics the Chinese regime uses on Douyin, the Chinese version of the video-sharing platform TikTok, to compete for audience attention.
 We use a multi-modal approach that combines analysis of video, text, and meta-data to examine a novel dataset of Douyin videos.
 We find that a large share of trending videos are produced by accounts affiliated with the Chinese regime.
 These videos contain visual characteristics designed to maximize attention such as high levels of brightness and entropy and very short duration, and are more visually similar to content produced by celebrities and ordinary users than to content from non-official media accounts.
 We also find that the majority of videos produced by regime-affiliated accounts do not fit traditional definitions of propaganda but rather contain stories and topics unrelated to any aspect of the government, the Chinese Communist Party, policies, or politics.